-Fellowship and scholarship awards come from a variety of sources and range from partial tuition scholarships to full fellowships providing stipends of up to $16,135 per academic year.
+Fellowship and scholarship awards come from a variety of sources and range from partial tuition scholarships to full fellowships with stipends.

 - Donald Leroy Waterman Fellowship in Biblical Studies